yrimah/Inception-of-Things/README.md

 ## Project Structure

-    Part 1: Set up a multi-node Kubernetes cluster using Vagrant.
+    Part 1: Set up a multi-node k3s cluster using Vagrant.
-    Part 2: Create a single-node Kubernetes cluster with Vagrant and deploy multiple web applications.
+    Part 2: Create a single-node k3s cluster with Vagrant and deploy multiple web applications.
     Part 3: Deploy a K3D cluster with Argocd for CI/CD capabilities and manage application deployments.
     Bonus Part: Install GitLab using Helm for repository management and CI/CD workflows.

-# Part 1: Multi-node Cluster with Vagrant
+# Part 1: Multi-node k3s Cluster with Vagrant

-In this part, we set up a Kubernetes cluster using Vagrant with two virtual machines:
+In this part, we set up a k3s cluster using Vagrant with two virtual machines:

     Master/Server Node: Controls the cluster and manages the workloads.
     Worker Node: Executes the workloads assigned by the master node.